How to Bake Bacon and Other Time Saving Tips for the Kitchen

 More Time-Saving Kitchen Tips

-This year has been the year of chaos for the Goodman family.
-It all started with our move, but even though we are settled in our new home our life has not seemed to get any simpler or less busy.
-Here are a few of my other favorite time saving techniques.
+This year has been quite the busy year for our family.
+Even though we are settled in our new home our life has not seemed to get any simpler or less busy, but perhaps that is just the way life is now with 4 kiddos in the mix.
+I’m always on the lookout for extra ways to save some time, especially with the cooking process.
+Now that I’ve told you all about baking bacon, here are a few of my other favorite time saving techniques.

 How to Freeze Cookie Dough – Whenever we make cookies we make extra dough to freeze and use throughout the coming weeks.
 Less mess to clean up when the dough is only prepared once.
 Less time spent mixing up batter.

 Homemade Buttermilk Substitute – Zero time spent going to the store to buy an ingredient that I am out of when I can easily whip up a substitution at home.